Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Great Plains 2016 storm observing season epilogue & recap
+Great Plains 2016 storm photography season epilogue & recap

 The annual summer ridge looks to have arrived over the central USA, bringing 2016's spring peak tornado season to a close.
 And what a season it was!
 This was my best one to date: an all-time season-total high of 15 tornadoes covering every shape and size and every rating from EF0 to EF4.
 I surpassed my 100-tornado mark and captured several of my best-ever still photographs, doubling the size of my tornado photo gallery.
-The following is a list of each storm observation day and a link to the detailed photo/video/gps/notes repository for each:
+The following is a list of each storm photography day and a link to the detailed photo/video/gps/notes repository for each:

-The first of three Plains storm observing trips in 2016 yielded a few non-tornadic supercells on April 26 along I-70 in northeastern Kansas.
+The first of three Plains storm photography trips in 2016 yielded a few non-tornadic supercells on April 26 along I-70 in northeastern Kansas.

-A single storm observation day during Plains trip #2 results in being in a great position for a supercell in northwestern Oklahoma that falls apart just before it can produce.
+A single storm photography day during Plains trip #2 results in being in a great position for a supercell in northwestern Oklahoma that falls apart just before it can produce.

 The first day of this season's third trip was a success right out of the gate, with 2 tornadoes in the Texas panhandle.